-Second Year Child Psychiatry Fellows 2020-21
+Second Year Fellows 2021-22

 Dr. Sara Armaiz-Flores completed psychiatry residency at the Harvard Longwood Psychiatry Residency Program (Brigham and Women’s and Beth Israel Deaconess Hospitals).
 She received her medical degree at the University of Puerto Rico School of Medicine in 2016.
 Dr. Armaiz-Flores completed a research fellowship in Pediatric Endocrinology at the National Institutes of Health (NIH), where she worked in the area of obesity and binge eating disorders in children and adolescents and was first author of a manuscript assessing weight, serum leptin, and bone density in children and adolescents.
-Notably, Dr. Armaiz-Flores is a member of the prestigious Alpha Omega Alpha Honor Society, and was chosen to be Chief Resident for 2019-20.
-During residency, Dr. Armaiz-Flores has served as the co-president in the Residency Leadership council (RLC), the Administrative Chief Resident at Brigham and Women’s Hospital, and led several important wellness initiatives for interns and residents.
+Notably, Dr. Armaiz-Flores is a member of the prestigious Alpha Omega Alpha Honor Society, and was chosen Chief Resident for 2019-20.
+During residency, Dr. Armaiz-Flores served as the co-president in the Residency Leadership council (RLC), the Administrative Chief Resident at Brigham and Women’s Hospital, and led several important wellness initiatives for interns and residents.

-Dr. Teresa Daniels completed her Psychiatry Residency at the Warren Alpert Medical School of Brown University.
+Dr. Teresa Daniels completed psychiatry residency at the Warren Alpert Medical School of Brown University.
 She received her medical degree from the Virginia Commonwealth University in 2016.
-Dr. Daniels received an NIMH Intramural Training Award after graduation, where she studied the role of the anterior cingulate cortex in learning and decision-making.
+Dr. Daniels received an NIMH Intramural Training Award after graduation, where she studied the role of the anterior cingulate cortex in learning and decision making.
 During residency training, she was accepted into the Brown NIMH R-25 Research Training Program.
 Her research has focused on the epigenetics, including inflammatory and metabolic biomarkers, of early life stress.
 Dr. Daniels has presented her research at the annual meetings of the American College of Neuropsychopharmacology, Society of Biological Psychiatry, and the Society for Neuroscience.
 Additionally, Dr. Daniels has worked with the Brown Human Rights Asylum Clinic to conduct asylum evaluations and helped to establish a psychiatric clinic within a local free clinic for undocumented and uninsured patients.